Common Access Card: Integrated circuit chip (ICC)

 CAC is based on X.509 certificates with software middleware enabling an operating system to interface with the card via a hardware card reader.
 Although card manufacturers such as Schlumberger provided a suite of smartcard, hardware card reader and middleware for both Linux and Windows, not all other CAC systems integrators did likewise.
 In an attempt to correct this situation, Apple Federal Systems has done work for adding some support for Common Access Cards to their later Snow Leopard operating system updates out of the box using the MUSCLE (Movement for the Use of Smartcards in a Linux Environment) project.
 The procedure for this was documented historically by the Naval Postgraduate School in the publication "CAC on a Mac" although today the school uses commercial software.
 According to the independent military testers and help desks, not all cards are supported by the open source code associated with Apple's work, particularly the recent CACNG or CAC-NG PIV II CAC cards.
 Third party support for CAC Cards on the Mac are available from vendors such as Centrify and Thursby Software.
 Apple's Federal Engineering Management suggest not using the out-of-the-box support in Mac OS X 10.6 Snow Leopard but instead supported third party solutions.
 Mac OS X 10.7 Lion has no native smart card support.
 Thursby's PKard for iOS software extends CAC support to Apple iPads and iPhones.
 Some work has also been done in the Linux realm.
 Some users are using the MUSCLE project combined with Apple's Apple Public Source Licensed Common Access Card software.
 Another approach to solve this problem, which is now well documented, involves the use of a new project, CoolKey, to gain Common Access Card functionality.
 This document is available publicly from the Naval Research Laboratory's Ocean Dynamics and Predictions Branch.
-The Software Protection Initiative offers a LiveCD with CAC middleware and DoD certificate within a browser-focused, minimized Linux OS, called LPS-Public that works on x86 Windows, Mac, and Linux computers.